Roman Catholic Diocese of Long Xuyên

-The diocese of Long Xuyên (Dioecesis Longxuyensis) is a Roman Catholic diocese of Vietnam.
-The bishop is Joseph Trân Xuân Tiéu, since 2003.
+The diocese of Long Xuyên (Dioecesis Longxuyensis) is a Latin Catholic diocese of Vietnam.
+The current bishop is Joseph Trần Văn Toản, since 2019.

 The creation of the diocese in present form was declared November 24, 1960.

 The diocese covers an area of 10,243 km², and is a suffragan diocese of the Archdiocese of Ho Chi Minh city.

 By 2016, the diocese of Long Xuyên had about 247,000 believers (5.9% of the population), 275 priests and 186 parishes.

-Queen of Peace Cathedral in Long Xuyên town has been assigned as the Cathedral of the diocese.
+Queen of Peace Cathedral in Long Xuyên town has been assigned as the cathedral of the diocese.